-During January of 1982, TGTF and LGDT called a meeting to address the lobby efforts of lesbians and gay men.
+In January 1982, TGTF and LGDT called a meeting to address the lobby efforts of lesbians and gay men.
 At this meeting, the Lesbian/Gay Rights Advocates was created.
 In 1989, LGRA became “LGRL,” or the Lesbian/Gay Rights Lobby of Texas.
 The Lobby hired a full-time Executive Director to fight for the rights of lesbians and gay men.

 In 1990, the Allan G. Calkin Human Rights Education and Research Fund was established and operated as LGRL’s charitable arm.
 Its goal was to educate the public about how policies regarding sexual orientation affect the lives of lesbian and gay Texans.

 In 2006, LGRL became Equality Texas.
 The change was made to reflect the enormous growth in the organization and represent the strength and diversity of the coalition that was galvanized during the campaign to defeat proposition #2, Texas’ so-called “defense of marriage” amendment to the state constitution.

 Equality Texas is now the state’s leading advocacy organization defending the rights of LGBTQ Texans against attack, with tens of thousands of members across the state.